BabyToad/BabyToad.github.io/# Instructions for Language Models Assistent.md

   - Use **Git** for tracking changes and collaborating.

 - **Hosting**
-  - Plan to host the site on platforms like GitHub Pages or Netlify.
+  - Plan to host the site on platforms like GitHub Pages.

 - **Build Tools**
   - Utilize tools like Webpack or Gulp if necessary for asset compilation.